gauravpatil123/Image-Classifier-Models-using-TensorFlow/README.md

       1. Training Set Size = 20000 (cats = 10000, dogs = 10000)
       2. Validation Set Size = 5000 (cats = 2500, dogs = 2500)
       3. Test Set Size = 100 (mixed)
+    - The mixed test set is preprocessed into cats and dogs classes prior to using the dataset
   - **Classes**
     - BinaryCNN : model class for the convolutional neural network binary classifier
     - BinaryImageGenerator : ImageDataGenerators for flowing the images to the model from dataset